FREQUENTLY ASKED QUESTIONS

 Q: Can children bring personal toys into school?

 A: We discourage children from bringing toys into school.
 However, we recognise that some students may have special items which help reduce anxiety and make transitions easier for them.
 Please make arrangements with your child's teacher.
-School does not accept responsibility for individual items
+The School does not accept responsibility for individual items.

 Q: What if my child needs to take medication during the school day?